James Rodríguez: 2019 Copa América

 On 30 May 2019, James was included in the 23-man final Colombia squad for the 2019 Copa América.
 In the quarter-finals of the tournament against defending champions Chile on 28 June, following a 0–0 draw after regulation time, James scored in the resulting penalty shoot-out; however, Colombia were defeated 5–4 and were eliminated from the competition.

 2021 Copa América

 On 28 May 2021, James was ruled out of the squad for the 2021 Copa América due to his lack of conditioning, i.e. for not having the optimal physical level, as he had recently been recovering from injury.

 2022 World Cup

 After Colombia's failure to qualify for the 2022 FIFA World Cup, James admitted that he was uncertain about his future with the team.
-"I don't know what’s coming regarding the next phases, I don't know if Im going to be there or not," he told Diario Sport.
-"What I do know is that it breaks my heart to lose, it bothers me not qualifying and this can’t happen again."
+"I don't know what's coming regarding the next phases, I don't know if I'm going to be there or not," he told Diario Sport.
+"What I do know is that it breaks my heart to lose, it bothers me not qualifying and this can't happen again."

+2024 Copa América

+On 15 June 2024, Rodríguez earned his 100th international cap in a 3–0 friendly win over Bolivia.
+On 21 June, he was selected in the 26-man squad for the 2024 Copa América.
+In the quarter-final match against Panama, he scored a penalty and provided two assists in the first half of a 5–0 victory.
+In the semi-final clash against Uruguay, he provided the assist from a corner kick for Jefferson Lerma's winner in a 1–0 victory to send his national team to the final.
+This assist was his sixth at the tournament, which allowed James to surpass Messi's record for the most assists in a single edition of Copa América.